Find a Physician Browse

 • South County Health remains the only inpatient birthing facility in Washington County, RI.

-South County Health is committed to aligning with, and often exceeding, industry standard best practices for length of appointments in an effort to generate improved access to care.
-Recent changes that have been implemented in most of our South County Medical Group (SCMG) practices are specifically designed to benchmark against healthcare standards, ensuring that patients receive the highest level of care.
+Additional Details: Recent changes that have been implemented in most of our South County Medical Group (SCMG) practices are specifically designed to benchmark against healthcare standards, ensuring that patients receive the highest level of care.

 Dr. Kevin Charpentier, Chief Medical Officer, along with other physician leaders at South County Health have worked with South County Medical Group providers on a variety of access, quality, and patient experience performance improvement initiatives aimed at generating improved access and financially sustainable performance.